astronomer/docs/software/runtime-image-architecture.md

 ## Provider Packages

-When you install the Astro Runtime image, the supported Apache Airflow open-source software (OSS) provider packages are included.
-The following are the provider packages Astro Runtime supports:
+To make it easy to get started with Airflow, all Astro Runtime images have the following set of open source provider packages pre-installed:

 - Amazon
 - Elasticsearch